 You can get Natural Dye Extracts through Amazon!

 The next step in my Shibori scarf dyeing was to bind the damp silk onto a segment of PVC pipe I keep for this purpose.
 It’s a little bit ugly by now, but I like to think of the staining as battle scars, kind of like my stretch marks.
 (Which, thankfully, are not purple but just as stripey.)

 Once it is bound on, I scrunch it up as tightly as I can, making pleats.
-I wrapped three scarves around my pipe, and bunched them up all at one end.
+I wrapped three scarves around my pipe and bunched them up all at one end.
 I forgot to take a picture of this while the scarf was still just light blue.
-This blog (click here) has a great series of photos showing this step.
+The “Common Fold Blog” (click here) has a great series of photos showing this step.